AdriZ/az-statemachine/README.md

 It takes xml file describing states and transitions and generates :
   - visual state machine graphs
   - C language templates.
 All the states and transitions exists and the state machine can roll, but states and transitions are empty.
 Templates show a list of state functions and transition functions ready to be complete by the developper.

-*az-statemachine generator* is compiled for Windows and macOS but, as it uses Qt multi-plateform framework, it should compile on Linux too.

 ### az-statemachine engine
 *az-statemachine engine* is composed of a couple of files used to run all the created state machines.